 Figure 2.
 Comparison of concentration effect of spin-column technology, magnetic bead technology, and PhyTip column technology

 Figure 3.
 Purification of low concentration of IgG using spin columns and different resin volumes in PhyTip columns.

-PhyTip columns enable you to automate the small-scale protein purification process and offers several advantages over traditional small scale chromatography methods such as:
+PhyTip columns enable you to automate the small-scale protein purification process and offer several advantages over traditional small-scale chromatography methods such as:

-Compared to traditional small scale protein purification technologies such as magnetic beads and spin columns, PhyTip columns offer easier automation and higher concentrations of purified sample.
-This is enabling optimal sample preparation for the analytical detection and characterisation of the purified samples which is often a limiting factor.
+Compared to traditional small-scale protein purification technologies such as magnetic beads and spin columns, PhyTip columns offer easier automation and higher concentrations of purified sample.
+This enables optimal sample preparation for the analytical detection and characterization of the purified samples which is often a limiting factor.

-They also work with all major robotic platforms and come as prepacked columns which are ready to use.
+They also work with all major robotic platforms and come as prepacked columns that are ready to use.
 This means that you can use existing platforms that are already available in your lab, making PhyTip column technology easy to implement and use.
 And another great feature?
-These columns not only work with antibodies but can also be used to purify other proteins, viral vectors and plasmids.
+These columns not only work with antibodies but can also be used to purify other proteins, viral vectors, and plasmids.